prijatelj/dots/README.md

           as it is in i3.
         - Make the movements between adjacent panes the same as i3
         - ease jumping to panes, if doable (a single hotkey is preferred).
+        - if unable to make a single key that must always be pressed, then make it modal like vim and use one key to toggle it.
 - Mouse Interface
     + make the buttons on the mouse complete various hotkeys
         - i3 navigation hotkeys?